RazeenLI/A-ML-model-to-predict-CVD/README.md

 ## Install

-This project uses Jupyter Notebook.
+This project uses 'Jupyter Notebook'.
 Go check them out if you don't have them locally installed.
 Or, you can use Jupyter Notebook Online provided by Microsoft Azure the data(.csv) have already included in this repository, I you want to find the original source, click [here](https://www.kaggle.com/cdc/national-health-and-nutrition-examination-survey?select=questionnaire.csv)